 Literary Magazine (Quill and Hawk)

-If for students who want to contribute or contribute and publish creative works by students.
-The purpose for the “Magazine” is to provide the experience of writing, evaluating, and publishing creative works–paintings, line art, photography graphic art, stories, poetry and personal narratives–by students.
+The purpose of the “Magazine” is to provide the experience of writing, evaluating, and publishing creative works–paintings, line art, photography, graphic art, stories, poetry, and personal narratives–by students.
 All students are welcome to participate–contributions will be accepted throughout the year, focused on two publications–Winter and Spring, depending on interest and contribution.

 Livestock Showing (Cattle Club)